Mobility and Exchange in the Americas Across 1492

-The nature and dynamics of past mobility and exchange are among the most significant phenomena studied by archaeologists in Americas and beyond.
-The overarching premise of this course holds that peoples of the past interrelated to their counterparts not only through direct face-to-face and day-to-day interaction but also created, maintained and expanded long-distance networks of exchange of things and ideas.
-In return, the very subsistence, worldviews, and identities of the indigenous peoples were shaped by these interactions which for millennia involved other Amerindian groups and, later, the European and African newcomers.
+The nature and dynamics of past mobility and exchange are among the most significant phenomena studied by archaeologists in the Americas and beyond.
+The overarching premise of this course holds that peoples of the past interrelated to their counterparts not only through direct face-to-face and day-to-day interaction but also created, maintained and expanded long-distance networks of exchange of materials and ideas.
+In return, the very subsistence, worldviews, and identities of the peoples were shaped by these interactions which for millennia involved other Amerindian groups and, later, the European and African newcomers.

 In this course we aim at identifying the nature, dynamics, and continuities or discontinuities of specific networks of mobility and exchange in Americas in a deep-in-time perspective.
 In order to achieve this goal we operationalise a ‘trans-Columbian’ integrative approach.
 Sensitive to socio-cultural changes, this approach allows monitoring the long-term societal trajectories while dismantling the conceptual chimera of Historical Divide or Columbus Encounter.

 Substantiating interdisciplinary case studies are drawn from the department’s ERC and NWO-funded projects in the Caribbean region and Central America.

 Set-up of the course:

 Class 2: Theoretical concepts of Mobility & Exchange.

 Class 3: Resources and Mobility & Exchange (Socio-economic aspects).

 Class 4: Ideas and Mobility & Exchange (Socio- Ideational aspects)

 Class 6: Animals and Mobility & Exchange.

 Class 8: European Conquest of the Americas and Mobility & Exchange.